Zeege-0/algorithm-homework-fas/README.md

 ## Usage

-After success compilation, a CLI executable can be found at `build/src/fas`, which is the main entrance of the project.
+Upon success compilation, a CLI executable can be found at `build/src/fas`, which is the main entrance of the project.
 Here is an example to run it on the data in `data/simple.txt`.
 See `build/src/fas --help` for detailed usage.

 ```bash
 mkdir out